-- (a) Processed fairly and lawfully. - (b) Processed for limited purposes and in an appropriate way.

-- (c) Adequate, relevant and not excessive for the purpose. - (d) Accurate. - (e) Not kept longer than necessary for the purpose. - (f) Processed in line with data subjects' rights. - (g) Secure. - (h) Not transferred to people or organisations situated in countries without adequate protection.
+- (a) Processed fairly and lawfully. - (b) Processed for limited purposes and in an appropriate way. - (c) Adequate, relevant and not excessive for the purpose. - (d) Accurate. - (e) Not kept longer than necessary for the purpose. - (f) Processed in line with data subjects' rights. - (g) Secure. - (h) Not transferred to people or organisations situated in countries without adequate protection.

-10.0 Fair and lawful processing
+6. Fair and lawful processing

-- 10.1 The GDPR regulations are not intended to prevent the processing of personal data, but to ensure that it is done fairly and without adversely affecting the rights of the data subject. - 10.2 For personal data to be processed lawfully, it must be processed on the basis of one of the legal grounds set out in the Act.
-These include, among other things, the data subject's consent to the processing, or that the processing is necessary for the performance of a contract with the data subject, for the compliance with a legal obligation to which the data controller is subject, or for the legitimate interest of the data controller or the party to whom the data is disclosed. - 10.3 When sensitive personal data is being processed, additional conditions must be met.
+- The Act is not intended to prevent the processing of personal data, but to ensure that it is done fairly and without adversely affecting the rights of the data subject. - 6.2 For personal data to be processed lawfully, it must be processed on the basis of one of the legal grounds set out in the Act.
+These include, among other things, the data subject's consent to the processing, or that the processing is necessary for the performance of a contract with the data subject, for the compliance with a legal obligation to which the data controller is subject, or for the legitimate interest of the data controller or the party to whom the data is disclosed. - 6.3 When sensitive personal data is being processed, additional conditions must be met.
 When processing personal data, we must ensure that those requirements are met.

-11.0 The purposes for which we're allowed to process data
+7. The purposes for which we're allowed to process data

-- 11.1 In the course of our operations, we may collect and process the personal data.
-This may include data we receive directly from a Data Subject (for example, by completing an application form or by corresponding with us by post, phone, email or otherwise) and data we receive from other sources (including, for example, statutory services and partner organisations (e.g. Converge). - 11.2 We will only process personal data for the specific purposes set out in this policy or for any other purposes specifically permitted by the Act.
+- 7.1 In the course of our operations, we may collect and process the personal data set out in the 0.
+This may include data we receive directly from a Data Subject (for example, by completing an application form or by corresponding with us by post, phone, email or otherwise) and data we receive from other sources (including, for example, statutory services, partner organisations (e.g. the Discovery Hub, Converge, Harrogate Mind) and others). - 7.2 We will only process personal data for the specific purposes set out in the 0 or for any other purposes specifically permitted by the Act.
 We will notify those purposes to the data subject when we first collect the data or as soon as possible thereafter.

-12.0 What we need to tell data subjects
+8. What we need to tell data subjects

-If we collect personal data directly from data subjects, we will inform them about:

-12.1 The purpose or purposes for which we intend to process that personal data.
-The types of third parties, if any, with which we will share or to which we will disclose that personal data.
-The means, if any, by which data subjects can limit our use and disclosure of their personal data.

-12.2 If we receive personal data about a data subject from other sources, we will provide the data subject with this information as soon as possible thereafter.
-We will also inform data subjects whose personal data we process that we are the data controller with regard to that data and who the Data Protection Compliance Officer is.
+- 8.1 If we collect personal data directly from data subjects, we will inform them about: - (a) The purpose or purposes for which we intend to process that personal data. - (b) The types of third parties, if any, with which we will share or to which we will disclose that personal data. - (c) The means, if any, by which data subjects can limit our use and disclosure of their personal data. - 8.2 If we receive personal data about a data subject from other sources, we will provide the data subject with this information as soon as possible thereafter. - We will also inform data subjects whose personal data we process that we are the data controller with regard to that data and who the Data Protection Compliance Officer is.

-13.0 Don't collect more data than we need
+9. Don't collect more data than we need